INTRODUCTION

 Constituent power

-No one becomes a possessor of the constituent power without both a registered date of birth and a registered nationality.
+No one can become a possessor of the constituent power without both a date of birth and a nationality.

 The constituent power is not immediately given.